Sea Salt Shampoo Bar Recipe with Milk & Egg

 I recently rediscovered salt shampoo with Pacifica’s Salty Waves hair care line.
 This in turn inspired me to create my own milk and egg sea salt shampoo bar infused with ginger and sea kelp.

-Formulated using coconut oil for strong, shiny hair, this natural sea salt shampoo bar recipe also contains milk and egg to moisturize and condition hair.
+Formulated using coconut oil for strong, shiny hair, this natural solid shampoo bar recipe also contains milk and egg to moisturize and condition hair.
 In addition I also added ginger essential oil and sea kelp for their hair care benefits.

 Sea kelp, which is a natural source of iodine, treats dandruff while also strengthening and nourishing both your hair and scalp.
 Like sea kelp, ginger essential oil also treats dandruff.
 Additionally, ginger essential oil can boost hair growth and diminish hair loss.
 It also makes hair soft and shiny.
 (Not to mention it smells AMAZING!)